Coders-HQ/CodersHQ/docs/src/platform/challenges.md

 ### Level 1 Requirements
 These are the requirements that must be met when creating the challenge section.

-Companies should be able to create challenges Challenges should be viewed publicly in the website Participants should be able to choose a challenge, or multiple challenges, and participate in them Participants should be able to send their solution to the challenges Companies should be able to view participants’ challenge entries Companies should be able to communicate with participants Companies should be able to send participants custom messages Companies should be able to select challenge winners
++ Companies should be able to create challenges
++ Challenges should be viewed publicly in the website
++ Participants should be able to choose a challenge, or multiple challenges, and participate in them
++ Participants should be able to send their solution to the challenges
++ Companies should be able to view participants’ challenge entries
++ Companies should be able to communicate with participants
++ Companies should be able to send participants custom messages
++ Companies should be able to select challenge winners

 ### Level 2 Requirements
 These requirements are softer requirements yet require a very good reason not to meet any one of these.

-Questions
+Questions:
 These are yet unanswered questions.
 When answered these should be striked through and pushed into the relevant section.

-Should we save the interaction between users and companies How many attempts should we give users
++ Should we save the interaction between users and companies?
++ How many attempts should we give users?
-How often should we allow users
++ How often should we allow users?
-Should we give score to winners only
++ Should we give score to winners only?
-How should we score winners
++ How should we score winners?